GlowstoneMC/Glowstone/README.md

 The command `gradle` will build Glowstone and will put the compiled JAR in `~/build/distributions`, and `gradle install` will copy it to your local Maven repository.
-Additionally, if you prefer not to install Gradle you can simply use the provided `gradlew` and `gradlew.bat` files in place of `gradle` for commands.
+Additionally, if you prefer not to install Gradle you can simply use the provided `gradlew` or `gradlew.bat` scripts instead of `gradle`.

 Running
 -------

-Running Glowstone is simple because all dependencies, including Bukkit, are shaded into the output jar at compile time thanks to a nifty Gradle plugin.
-Simply execute `java -jar glowstone-0.0.1-SNAPSHOT.jar` along with whatever memory-related options to Java you desire, and the server should start.
+Running Glowstone is simple because its dependencies are shaded into the output jar at compile time.
+Simply execute `java -jar glowstone.jar` along with any extra JVM options desired.

 By default, configuration is stored in the `config/` subdirectory and logs are stored in the `logs/` subdirectory.
 The main configuration file is